mafifafm/pxt-microbit/docs/courses/ucp-science/egg-drop.md

 # Egg Drop Experiment

-Learn how to modernize this age-old science experiment using the micro:bit to measure acceleration before breaking too many eggs!
+Learn how to modernize this age-old science experiment using the Ragga to measure acceleration before breaking too many eggs!

 ## Lesson concept

-### Use the micro:bit to measure force
+### Use the Ragga to measure force

-Watch this short video to see how to use a micro:bit to detect the force from a fall.
+Watch this short video to see how to use a Ragga to detect the force from a fall.

 https://youtu.be/tnDJFdC3Nd4